lc443/spring-boot-angular-registration/README.md

 Project created to allow user to register by sending credentials to in memory database.
 - Allows user to create account
-- Allows user to login using previously created credialts
+- Allows user to login using previously created credentials

 ## Technologies Used